Size / Year Built / Builder

 Zero speed stabilizers

-Konstantinos is 37 years old and is a graduate of the Merchant Marine Academy of Aspropyrgos.
-He works in the yachting industry for more than 14 years.
-He is hardworking and reliable with excellent communication skills.
-Konstantinos is always willing to help with deck activities and water sports.
+Michalis is 44 years old and is a graduate of the Merchant Marine Academy of Chios.
+He works in the yachting industry for more than 8 years.
+He is experienced, skilled and pays attention to the details so that the yacht always runs smoothly.
+He has completed all safety training and he is responsible of every electrical and mechanical equipment on board.
 He speaks Greek and English.

 CHEF - Konstantinos Sarris (Greek)